Parsl/parslguts/blocks.rst

 Parsl has some scaling code that starts and ends blocks as the task load presented by a workflow changes.

-There are three scaling strategies:
+There are three scaling strategies, which run (by default) every 5 seconds.

 The init only strategy, ``none``
 --------------------------------